Starting in 2020-2021 and arrived after 31st December 2020

 The Scottish Government has confirmed EU students commencing their studies in 2021/22 and later will not be eligible for Home fees from the Scottish government i.e. all non-UK students will be treated identically.
 We are waiting to hear information regarding access to Scottish/UK research funding which will be made available to EU students and will update as soon as this is confirmed.

 Students from Erasmus partner institutions planning to study in Glasgow

 The University of Glasgow will fully participate in the Erasmus Scheme until further notice.

 If you are participating in, or about to participate in, the European Union’s Erasmus scheme, you will continue to be eligible for Erasmus grants.
 This will continue as normal until further notice.

-If you are a national of an EU or EEA country, or Switzerland, you do not require a visa to study in the UK.
-You should travel to the UK using your EU/EEA/Swiss passport or national ID card and there will be no restriction on studying.
-Your immigration status as an EU national has not changed and will continue to apply as normal.
-This will remain the case until further notice.
+If you are a national of an EU or EEA country, or Switzerland, you do not require a visa for study of less than six months in the UK.
+You can travel to the UK using your EU/EEA/Swiss passport or national ID card.
+This will remain the case until further notice